 - Putin’s Payout: Trump is eagerly pushing for an all-out trade war with Europe

 - Putin’s Goal: Build global resentment and distrust towards the US and stoke anti-American sentiment.

 - Putin’s Payout: America’s closest allies are explicitly suspicious and distrusting of the US because of Trump’s rhetoric and actions.

 - Putin’s Goal: Relieve economic and domestic political pressure from US sanctions on Russia.

 - Putin’s Payout: Trump tries to roll back, impede, and blunt the impact of sanctions at every step.

 - Putin’s Goal: Legitimize his regime in the eyes of the world.

-- Putin’s Payout: Trump repeatedly praises and defends Putin, lending the weight of the US presidency providing validation towards Putin’s cause.
+- Putin’s Payout: Trump repeatedly praises and defends Putin, lending the credibility of the US presidency to Putin’s standing.

 - Putin’s Goal: Revive Russia’s status as a great power and gain international recognition for its illegal seizure of Crimea.

-- Putin’s Goal: Continue to sow discord in Western democracies and avoid repercussions for interfering in US and European elections.
+- Putin’s Goal: Continue to sow discord in Western democracies and avoid repercussions for interfering in American and European elections.